-The Landlord testified that the he served the Tenant with a the 10 Day Notice dated April 4, 2021 with an effective vacancy date of April 17, 2021 by placing it in the Tenant's mailbox on April 4, 2021.
-I find that the Landlord provided sufficient evidence to demonstrate that the Tenant received the 10 Day Notice on April 4, 2021.
+Z.Z. testified that she served the Tenant in person with the 10 Day Notice on December 17, 2020.
+I find that the Landlord provided sufficient evidence to demonstrate that the Tenant received the 10 Day Notice on December 17, 2020.
 As such, I find the 10 Day Notice was sufficiently served pursuant to Section 88 of the Act.

-After receiving the 10 Day Notice, the Tenant made an Application to cancel the 10 Day Notice on April 12, 2021.
+After receiving the 10 Day Notice, the Tenant made an Application to cancel the 10 Day Notice on July 16, 2021.
 As this is outside of the 5 day limitation period to dispute a notice to end tenancy, combined with the fact that no one attended the hearing for the Tenant, their Application to cancel the 10 Day Notice is dismissed without leave to reapply.
 Furthermore, I find that the Tenant has not paid the outstanding rent owed to the Landlord.